wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-agent/linux/amazon1-or-greater/wazuh_agent_sources_amazon.rst

 Amazon Linux 1 or greater
 =========================

 This guide describes how to install the Wazuh agent from source code for Amazon Linux 1 or greater.
-For other operating systems or Linux distributions, please check the list: :doc:`Install Wazuh agent on Linux <wazuh_agent_sources_linux>`.
+For other operating systems or Linux distributions, please check the list: :ref:`Install Wazuh agent <installation_agents>`.

 .. note:: All the commands described below need to be executed with root user privileges.